-While the regular FHA refinance program allows for cash out (you can actually borrower up to 85% of the value of the home when taking cash out) the FHA Streamline refinance program does not allow for cash out.
+While the regular FHA refinance program allows for cash out (you can actually borrow up to 85% of the value of the home when taking cash out) the FHA Streamline refinance program does not allow for cash out.
 Also if you are looking to repair or renovate your home the FHA Streamline refinance program is not for you (FHA has another program dedicated to that).

-The FHA Streamline Refinance Benefits:
+The FHA Streamline Refinance Benefits

-Every loan program out there including Conventional and Jumbo loans have their own list of benefits.
+Every loan program out there including Conventional and Jumbo loans have its own list of benefits.
 There definitely is not a “one size fits all” rule when it comes to refinancing your mortgage.
 And just like Conventional loans or Jumbo loans, the FHA Streamline Refinance in California has its own list of benefits.

 - Close in as little as two weeks

 - Less than perfect credit – usually not a problem even if you have collections and charge offs

 - Next to no paperwork – just need your current mortgage statement and homeowners insurance